NO—this is NOT a guide about coming forward and throwing lots of punches.

 Incredible fight for the rising star in Manny Pacquiao against a proven Mexican great in Marco Antonio Barrera.
 You see lots of non-stop pressure, angling, and psychologically imposed dominance from Pacquiao’s part.
 He makes sure to let Barrera know that he isn’t going anywhere.
 As physical as this was, it was also very mental.
 Barrera could not do anything to deter Pacquiao.

 Here we have an example of a pressure fighter (“stalking style”) who threatens with power rather than volume.
 Gennady Golovkin also has a similar mindset where he’ll stalk and stalk his opponents around the ring until they’re forced to throw punches and make themselves vulnerable to his counters.
-Like I said before, you don’t need volume punching, reckless aggression, or lots of inside fighting to be a pressure fighter.
-Following an opponent around the ring with knockout power in both hands
+Like I said before: you don’t need volume punching, reckless aggression, or lots of inside fighting to be a pressure fighter.
+Following an opponent around the ring with knockout power in both hands can be enough to “pressure” anyone!

 Common tricks used by pressure fighters